 Project-driven Mentorship Program

 When an employee enters an organization or gets inducted into a specific project, they may not have the complete knowledge of what it takes to be impeccable for that role.
 Dedicated project-led mentoring programs are targeted to coach employees on specific skills required for the project to run successfully.
 A few benefits of this type of mentoring program are -

 When the project members have all the required details regarding the tasks involved, the project will show great results.

 Improved professional development of employees

 Being equipped with a suitable skill set increases employee confidence, which positively reflects the project's outcome.

 Reverse Mentorship Program

 The reverse mentorship program may be a rather unconventional yet highly effective mentoring program employed by organizations worldwide.
 In this type of mentorship program, a junior employee is paired with a more experienced professional to share their experiences, learnings, and limitations.
 With this bottom-up approach, companies seek to achieve greater transparency, enhanced collaboration, and a sense of being valued in the company.
-A true mentor is not the one who walks ahead of you to show you what they did and how they did it, but the one who walks with you to help you see what you can do.
+Experienced mentors are not the ones who walk ahead of you to show you what they did and how they did it, but the ones who walk with you to help you see what you can do.
 Some of the advantages of reverse mentoring include -

 Increased employee retention rate